War of the Keys: Principal sources

 The principal sources on the war are in Latin.
 The Chronica of Richard of San Germano, which has a pro-imperial stance, is one of the most important narrative sources.
 The biography of Gregory IX in the Liber censuum provides a valuable pro-papal narrative.
 Other important chronicles are Roger of Wendover's Chronica sive flores historiarum and the Chronicon of Aubry of Troisfontaines.
 From a crusader perspective the war is covered in the Colbert–Fontainebleau Eracles and the Chronicle of Ernoul and Bernard the Treasurer.

 There are three north Italian chronicles that cover the war from the contrasting perspectives of the pro-papal Guelphs and pro-imperial Ghibellines.
 From the Guelph perspective are the contemporary Annales placentini guelfi of Giovanni Codagnello and the Chronicon faventinum, while the Ghibelline perspective is represented in the slightly later Annales placentini gibellini.
 Even the Guelph chronicles, however, do not exactly toe the papal line.
 They generally view the war as the fault of Frederick for refusing to respect papal territory, but do not blame the emperor for delaying his crusade.

 The most important documentary source is the register of Gregory's letter's, which are edited in the Monumenta Germaniae Historica.
-Letters to and from Frederick also survive, including one of his that was copied into an Arabic chronicle.
+Letters to and from Frederick also survive, including two of his that were copied into an Arabic chronicle, the Taʾrīkh al-Manṣūrī of Ibn Naẓīf al-Ḥamawī.
 For the peace negotiations, the letters to and from Cardinal Thomas of Capua are a critical source.

 An important source for contemporary critical attitudes towards the pope's war is the work of the troubadours, lyric poets writing in Old Occitan.